 This article is your complete guide to visiting Universal’s Volcano Bay in 2022!
 Thought experiencing a taste of the tropics at a theme park was impossible?
 Think again!
 Universal’s Volcano Bay is a beautiful oasis that’ll completely immerse you into a lush tropical landscape.
 Geared towards kids, teens, and adults, Volcano Bay water park makes the perfect destination for good old-fashioned family fun.

 We hope you find this post helpful, and if you are planning a trip to Universal Orlando be sure to check out our other FREE vacation planning tools.
 Our goal at The Park Prodigy has always been to help you save time on your next vacation while shopping for discounted Universal Orlando tickets and amazing Universal Orlando vacation packages.

-In this post, we’re breaking down everything you need to know about Universal’s Volcano Bay before you go!
+In this post, we’re breaking down everything you need to know about visiting Universal’s Volcano Bay in 2022 before you go!